Our 10 Must-Read Stories — the OZY Highlight Reel

 Why you should care

-From high-speed trains to a smart urn, here is the best of OZY this week.
+From forced divorce to blind theater, here is the best of OZY this week.

-This week on OZY we reported on a project in Texas that is at the heart of a quiet revival of high-speed rail plans, and that the nation’s first — a route connecting Houston to Dallas — could break ground later this year.
+This week on OZY an investigative report shows how Americans with disabilities are being forced to divorce and how the farmer vote is surprisingly key in the Indian election.

-We have even more provocative stories for you to discover — Iceland’s only rabbi, an environmentalist fighting Colombia’s biggest-ever dam project, the rise of extremism in South African politics, a Wi-Fi-enabled urn that keeps a memorial tree alive, a huge religious festival notorious for people going missing and a look back at how Emperor Akihito brought Japan into the future.
-Plus we have an amazing love story about a man’s epic journey to find his wife.
+We have even more provocative stories for you to discover — a theater that is always in the dark, a mom who took on big business after her product was copied and China’s simmering plastic revolution.
+Plus we have tips to make your life easier (and your doors less squeaky), your wallet fuller and your brain bigger.
 Here are our favorites on OZY this week.

 Much more >>